sschepanski/data-science-portfolio/Stroke_Prediction/README.md

    pip install -r requirements.txt
    ```

-3. **Explore the Jupyter notebooks for detailed analysis.**

-4. **Run the provided scripts in the src/ directory for data preprocessing, model training, and evaluation.**
+3. **Run the provided notebooks in the `scr/` directory for data preprocessing, model training, and evaluation.**

+## Contributions

+This project was conducted by Dr. Steven Schepanski.

-## **Contributions**
+## License

-This project is a collaborative effort involving contributions from different individuals, including Dr. Steven Schepanski and other attendees of the SPICED Academy Data Science Bootcamp.

-**## License**

 This project is licensed under the MIT License.